SCIENCE TUTORING

 Chemistry AND Biology Wiz...snap, crackle, pop!

 When not in the classroom Tamara can be found walking her dog, running, cycling or rowing.
-The latter of which she most enjoyed when completing her PGCE at Oxford.
+The latter of which she most enjoyed when completing her PGCE at the University of Oxford.

 SARAH